-(a) A party may appear in person, by an attorney, or by a duly authorized representative.
-A person appearing for a party, including by telephone conference call, is required to file a notice of appearance with OATH.
+(a) Parties may appear themselves, by an attorney, or by a duly authorized representative.
+A person appearing for a party is required to file a notice of appearance with OATH.
 Docketing of a case by an attorney or representative of a party will be deemed to constitute the filing of a notice of appearance by that person.
-The filing of any papers by an attorney or representative who has not previously appeared will constitute the filing of a notice of appearance by that person, and will conform to the requirements of subdivisions (b), (d) and (e) of this section.
+The filing of any papers by an attorney or representative who has not previously appeared will constitute the filing of a notice of appearance by that person, and must conform to the requirements of subdivisions (b), (d) and (e) of this section.

 (b) The appearance of a member in good standing of the bar of a court of general jurisdiction of any state or territory of the United States must be indicated by the suffix "Esq." and the designation "attorney for (petitioner or respondent)", and the appearance of any other person must be indicated by the designation "representative for (petitioner or respondent)".

 (c) Absent extraordinary circumstances, no application may be made or argued by any attorney or other representative who has not filed a notice of appearance.
-Any application submitted on behalf of a party or participation in a conference, whether by e-mail, letter or phone, will be deemed an appearance by the attorney or representative.
+Any application submitted on behalf of a party or participation in a conference will be deemed an appearance by the attorney or representative.
 After making such an appearance, the attorney or representative must file a notice of appearance in conformity with subdivisions (b), (d) and (e) of this section.